spooozy/pet-phone-book/CONTRIBUTING.md

     - Assignee - Specific people responsible for working with PR. (usually the creator of the PR);
     - Labels - mark for the convenience of filtering (documentation/bug, etc.);
     - Projects - link PR to the project.
-With this, the PR card will appear on the task board;
+With this, the PR will appear on the task board;
     - Reviewers - select the people who will check PR.
 Choose the number of reviewers depending on the task.

 1. Before sending, check that the display is correct using the buttons "Write" and "Preview".
 Please correct any inaccuracies.
 1. Click on the green "Create pull request" button.
 1. After creating a PR, return to the task board.
-A card with a description of the new PR will appear in the "Backlog" column.
+A issue with a description of the new PR will appear in the "Backlog" column.
 Move it from the "Backlog" to the "In Review".
-Leave the task card in the "In Progress".
+Leave the issue in the "In Progress".

 ### How to review a pull request